-The church is dedicated to Marian devotion (as are the other churches we visited in Maia), specifically linked to fertility.
-When you visit, make sure to look up to the roof outside to see the stone figures of women going through the pain of labor.
+The church is dedicated to Marian devotion (as are the other churches we visited in Maia), linked explicitly to fertility.
+When you visit, make sure to look up to the roof outside to see the stone figures of women going through labor pain.

 Address: R. do Mosteiro 957 – 4425-140 Águas Santas (Maia)

 Capela Nossa Senhora da Guadalupe

 The first thing that strikes you inside this church is the baroque pipe organ and the walls and ceiling decorated with beautiful frescoes.
 Had I been here without context, and I wouldn’t have thought much of it.
 Sure, it’s a well-preserved and well-restored little Baroque church and undeniably photogenic, so what?

 But here’s the thing about Maia and the Maiatos and Maiatas I had the pleasure to meet.
 They honor their roots and protect their heritage now so that future generations can continue to enjoy it and learn about it.

 I was impressed with this church not only because it’s one of the most beautiful Baroque buildings I have ever seen but because I was lucky to meet the two men who handled the restoration process in 2006 by raising funds and hiring a team of experts.

 Address: Rua Capela – 4425-097 Águas Santas